BDC Hamburger Icon

 Open row

-People with disabilities often find it difficult to feel accepted as traditional employees, even though they have a desire to work.
-Fortunately, there are many success stories of disabled individuals starting their own businesses.
-Being an entrepreneur can provide financial stability purpose and eliminate the potential for discriminatory actions from co-workers or employers.
+People with disabilities often find it difficult to feel accepted as traditional employees, even though they desire to work.
+However, there are many success stories of disabled individuals starting their own businesses.
+Being an entrepreneur can provide financial stability and eliminate the potential for discriminatory actions from co-workers or employers.

 Resources for business owners with disabilities